Monthly Renewable Fuel and Hydrogen Survey (MRFHS)

 Responding to this survey is mandatory.

-Data are collected directly from survey respondents and extracted from administrative files.
+Data are collected directly from survey respondents.

 Data from this survey will be combined with other energy statistics to create a consolidated energy report.